pscompsci/sit102-file-comment/README.md

 This extension inserts SIT102 assignment specific comments and docstrings into C/C++ and Python files.

 The extension assumes that the Splashkit project is created in a folder named after the exercise being completed.
-If not, any of the fields can be updated after the comment is added to the file.
+If not, any of the fields can be updated after the comment is inserted into the file.

 ## Configuration